International

 Main Sectors of Industry

 Belgium’s strategic geographical position, its highly developed transport infrastructure, the wide range of services and its influence in industry and high tech have contributed to the development of its economy.
-Agriculture contributes a small amount of the national GDP (0.6%) and employs 1% of the active population (World Bank, latest data available).
+Agriculture contributes a small amount of the national GDP (0.8%) and employs 1% of the active population (World Bank, latest data available).
 The main crops are sugar beets, vegetables and fruits, meat and milk.
-According to data by StatBel, organic farming accounts for 7.2% of the utilized agricultural area, of which 90.8% is located in Wallonia.
-In 2023, the agricultural industry experienced a significant enhancement in its net value added.
-Following the elevated costs recorded in 2022, intermediate consumption decreased by 8.6%, concurrently with a 1.6% rise in the production value of the agricultural sector.
-The net value added, representing the production value after deducting costs and depreciation, surged by an impressive 49.3%.
+According to data by StatBel, weather conditions, particularly the abundance of rainfall, had a definite impact on the economic situation of Belgian agriculture in 2024.
+They disrupted all stages of field crop production, with significant repercussions for both sowing and yields, while price rises could not compensate for the loss of income.
+However, net value added in the agricultural sector was estimated to increase by 4.2%.
+On the one hand, the production value of the agricultural sector was projected to decrease by 0.7% compared to 2023, but on the other, intermediate consumption was anticipated to fall by 2.7%.

-The industrial sector accounts for 20% of GDP, employing the same share of the workforce.
+The industrial sector accounts for 18.5% of GDP, employing 19% of the workforce.
 There are significant discrepancies between the three Belgian regions: while Flanders has succeeded in developing the second-largest petrochemical industry in the world, Wallonia is in the middle of restructuring, following the closure of its collieries and a large number of steel plants.
 Brussels distinguishes itself in the areas of telecommunications, software development and the pharmaceutical and automobile industries.
-Despite that the contribution to GDP has been decreasing in recent years, the manufacturing industry is still key to the Belgian economy (13%).
+Despite a decline in its contribution to GDP in recent years, the manufacturing industry remains important for the Belgian economy, accounting for 11%.
+The latest data from StatBel shows that the total value of Belgian industrial production decreased from EUR 216 billion in 2022 to 196 billion in 2023, representing a 9% decrease on an annual basis.
+In the same period, the largest total value was recorded by the manufacture of food products.
+Chemical products, basic pharmaceutical products and pharmaceutical preparations rounded out the top three largest industrial sectors.

 The country’s economy is largely oriented towards services.
-In fact, the tertiary sector accounts for 69% of the GDP and employs 80% of the active population.
+In fact, the tertiary sector accounts for 71.1% of the GDP and employs 79% of the active population.
 Brussels, the hub of several European institutions, numerous diplomatic representations and different interest groups, has essentially based its economy on services.
-Tourism is also an important sector of the economy, and it showed signs of recovery in 2022 when it clocked a record 51 million overnight stays with a 4.3% surge from the pre-pandemic levels.
-The banking sector is also active: at the end of 2021, the Belgian banks’ total assets on a consolidated basis stood at EUR 1,151 billion (European Banking Federation, latest data available).
+Tourism is also an important sector of the economy: a total of 44,696,602 overnight stays were recorded in Belgium in 2023, representing a 4% increase compared to 2022 and a 5% rise compared to 2019.
+Concerning the banking sector, the Belgian banks’ total assets on a consolidated basis stood at EUR 1,156 billion at the end of 2023 (European Banking Federation, latest data available).

 Breakdown of Economic Activity By Sector Agriculture Industry Services